tabalren/PoA-Blockchain-Development/README.md

 ![](Screenshots/node1mine.png)

-You will then by prompted to type in your password and hit enter - even if you can't see it while typing it in, it will be entered.
+You will then be prompted to type in your password and hit enter - even if you can't see it while typing it in, it will be entered.

 ![](Screenshots/node1pw.png)